Agnostic Learning of Arbitrary ReLU Activation under Gaussian Marginals: Omitted proofs from CSQ hardness ( )

 Despite the ReLU neuron being the basic building block of modern neural networks, we still do not understand the basic algorithmic question of whether an arbitrary ReLU neuron is learnable in the non-realizable setting.
-In particular, we are not aware of any polynomial time algorithm that achieves a non-trivial multiplicative approximation for the best-fit ReLU of arbitrary bias.\footnote{The existing state-of-the-art algorithms incur approximation factors that depend polynomially on $\OPT$ when bias is very negative~\cite{AwasthiTV-ICLR23-ReLUGD}.
-See Section~\ref{subsec:related-works} for details.} The main question we address is:
+In particular, we are not aware of any polynomial-time algorithm that achieves a non-trivial multiplicative approximation for the best-fit ReLU with arbitrary bias.\footnote{The existing state-of-the-art algorithms incur approximation factors that depend polynomially on $1/\OPT$ when the bias is very negative~\citep{AwasthiTV-ICLR23-ReLUGD}. } The main question we address is:

 {\em Can we design a polynomial time algorithm that learns an arbitrary ReLU activation under Gaussian marginals that achieves approximately optimal loss of $O(\OPT)$, where $\OPT$ is defined in \eqref{eq:intro:formulation}? }